Newspaper Page Text

 night climaxed a series of brilliant

-| performances which have marked
+performances which have marked

 his record throughout the tourna

-ment -several months ago.
+ment several months ago.
 Two or

 three sad fights before the tourna

-ment opened sent him into thecon
+ment opened sent him into thccon

 tests with a reputation much be

 low par.
-He seemed to recognizo,
+He seemed to recognize,

 however, that this tournament of